 Driving home from New York recently my husband and I were reflecting on how great it is to finally feel we are in the mainstream of collective thought.
 Most of our lives we've cared about global warming, organic food, personal growth, alternative medicine, organizational culture.
 We felt like part of a fringe culture.

-I remember years ago a friend saying to me, “I’m glad someone cares about these things.”
+I remember years ago a friend saying to me, "I'm glad someone is taking care of these things."

-Read their 5 take aways for reaching the 70 million New Consumers in the U.S. (also called the Conscious Consumer).
+Read their five take aways for reaching the 70 million New Consumers in the U.S. (also called the Conscious Consumer).

-#1: Deliver Total Value: The New Consumer Wants It All.
+#1: Deliver Total Value: The new Consumer Wants It All.
 You need to show that your product provides a triple value proposition.
-It’s practical (i.e. great style, economical, durable).
-It’s social and environmental (i.e. local, fair, sustainable).
-And it’s tribal (i.e. connects the Conscious Consumer to a community that supports their values).
+It's practical (i.e. great style, economical, durable).
+It's social and environmental (i.e. local, fair, sustainable).
+And it's tribal (i.e. connects the Conscious Consumer to a community that support their values.)

 In the new world it's about living into your values and bringing people into your brand community.
 So that your employees, your partners and your consumers feel they are part of a tribe.

 Company culture drives the tribe, the story and ultimately your brand value.
 BBMG head Raphael Bemporad's final words of wisdom?
 He says, "Culture is the future of branding."